-‘Chrysalis’ is a portrait series recognizing and celebrating the individuality of refugee women living in Greece.
-Eleven women from Syria, Iran, Iraq and Afghanistan take the stage in golden costumes made out of emergency blankets.
-The portraits and accompanying texts draw out their vastly different experiences and paths of migration, while the setting places the women’s courageous expression at the heart of each image.
+Hailing from countries such as Syria, Iran, Iraq, Afghanistan, Cameroon and Congo, the participants take the stage clad in golden costumes fashioned out of emergency blankets.
+The portraits and accompanying texts depict each woman’s different experience and path of migration, while the setting places her courageous expression at the heart of the image.

-More than 1.2 million people fleeing conflict, violence and persecution have traveled through Greece during the past five years, undertaking perilous sea journeys in search of safety and a better life in Europe.
-But the closure of the Balkan borders and an EU-Turkey deal has trapped some 103,500 refugees in Greece, with most languishing in squalid conditions.
+Since 2014, more than 1.2 million people fleeing conflict, violence and persecution have traveled through Greece, undertaking perilous voyages in search of safety and a better life in Europe.
+Some 100,000 still remain in the country, with the majority languishing in squalid conditions.

-Driven by the symbolism of the color gold, I repurposed the material that has become synonymous with the refugee journey and turned it into a garment.
-Each costume, created in collaboration with designer Guram Chachanidze, is a reflection of the women’s spirit.
+Driven by the symbolism the color gold has, I repurposed the material that has become synonymous with the refugee journey and, in collaboration with designer Guram Chachanidze, turned it into a garment.
+Each costume is unique and reflects the women’s spirit.